PostHog/posthog-dotnet/src/PostHog.AI/README.md

 ### 2. For the `Azure.AI.OpenAI` Library

-The integration with the Azure library is even simpler.
+The integration with Azure OpenAI is straightforward.
+You can use the same `AddPostHogOpenAI()` method since the handler automatically detects Azure OpenAI endpoints.

 ```csharp
 using Azure.AI.OpenAI;